Your Guide to a Sterile Processing Technician Career

-Signing up for a sterile processing technician program is your first step to an exciting career in the healthcare field.
-Read our step-by-step career guide to explain what it entails, the opportunities that exist, and the best ways to get started in this growing field.
+Signing up for a sterile processing certification program is the first step towards an exciting career in the healthcare field.
+Read our step-by-step career guide to explain what it entails, the opportunities that exist, and the easiest ways to get started in this growing field.

 What Is a Sterile Processing Technician?

-If you’ve never heard about it before, this job title might sound a little mysterious.
-In actuality, it’s one of the most important positions in the healthcare industry.
-There are a variety of names for sterile processing techs, depending on where they work and the specifics of their job description.
+If you’ve never heard about this job title before, it might sound a little mysterious.
+This is actually one of the most important positions in the healthcare industry.
+There are a variety of names for sterile processing techs (SPTs), depending on where they work and the specifics of their job description:

 - certified registered central service technician